SalmaSecurity/AzureSentinel-Tutorial/README.md

-# Azure Sentinel Deployment Tutorial
+# Azure Sentinel Deployment: Step-by-Step Guide
 ## Description
 This project explores and implements Azure Sentinel, a cloud-based security event management tool.
 The primary goal is to show you how to deploy Azure Sentinel in a corporate environment and assess its effectiveness in enhancing threat detection and incident response.